marcelwo4jedynki/pixel-sort/readme.md

-# Pixel Sorter (Web)
+# Real Time Pixel Sorter (Web)

-minimalist pixel sorter inspired by powdertoy and applications of pixel sorting in glitch art
+minimalist pixel sorter inspired by powdertoy and use of pixel sorting in glitch art

+each color gets assigned a weight, then they get sorted by gravity

 ## Key Features

+* **Alternating Gravity**: Physics toggle between vertical and horizontal passes every frame to ensure complex 2D gradients.

+* **Resolution Handling**: Supports up to 4K images with workspace size detection that suggests optimal scaling for real-time performance.

 * **High-Fidelity Recording**: Generates "Pure" WebM files at up to 80Mbps bitrate to eliminate compression artifacts.

 * **Smart Color Sorting**: Uses a specialized (Value + Hue Bias) weight formula to prevent thick sediment layers and create clean color transitions.

-* **Resolution Handling**: Supports up to 4K images with a smart workspace detector that suggests optimal scaling for real-time performance.

-* **Alternating Gravity**: Physics toggle between vertical and horizontal passes every frame to ensure complex 2D gradients.

 * **Process Statistics**: Live tracking of render times, average frame duration, and estimated FPS.